Why Should You Care About National Coloring Book Day?! September 14

 In addition, one of the appealing things about coloring, especially for the “doers” in the world, is that you can do it while you’re doing other things—sitting in a meeting, in class, on the ubiquitous zoom calls.
 It can even help you focus better because it has a way of sharpening your attention and making you more present to what you are engaged in.

-Sign up below for Rebecca’s new blog, RAW Creativity, which will feature useful tidbits on happiness and creativity.
+Sign up below for Rebecca’s new blog, RAW Creativity, which features useful tidbits on happiness and creativity.